whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/docker/docker-concepts.md

     - Volumes are the “data” part of a container, initialized when a container is created.
 Volumes allow you to persist and share a container’s data.
 Data volumes are separate from the default Union File System and exist as normal directories and files on the host filesystem.
 So, even if you destroy, update, or rebuild your container, the data volumes will remain untouched.
 When you want to update a volume, you make changes to it directly.
 (As an added bonus, data volumes can be shared and reused among multiple containers, which is pretty neat.)

 - Microservice Architecture :

     - The idea behind microservice is some application is easier to build and maintain where broken down to smaller parts.
-    - Each component is developed separately and done....
+    - Each component is developed separately and done….

     - Example : Online Shopping Service :
 		- Account Service